What is Software Testing Life Cycle (STLC)?

 - Automation feasibility report. (if applicable)

-This phase is also called Test Strategy phase.
-Typically , in this stage, a Senior QA manager will determine effort and cost estimates for the project and would prepare and finalize the Test Plan.
-Activities
+Typically, in this stage, a Senior QA manager will determine effort and cost estimates for the project and would prepare and finalize the Test Plan.
+In this phase, Test Strategy is also determined.

 - Preparation of test plan/strategy document for various types of testing